 If you’re looking for a reliable vehicle to take you across Australia on your holiday, turn to Alpha Car Hire.
 We have offices conveniently located close to major airports, including Brisbane, Gold Coast, Melbourne, Sunshine Coast and Moorooka.

-Our well-maintained fleet of compact cars, family cars, and SUVs all come with 24-hour roadside assistance and optional extras, such as child seats.
+Our well-maintained fleet of car rentals, including compact cars, family cars, and SUVs all come with 24-hour roadside assistance and optional extras, such as child seats.
 Additionally, we offer free airport transfers to make your holiday extra special.
 Get in touch with us today at 1300 227 473.